 Windswept Farm is proud to take the holistic approach to farming, going back to the way farming used to be and rotationally grazing the animals on pasture.
 Steven Semkowicz raises Animal Welfare Approved Angus beef cattle and Red Wattle hogs at Windswept Farm in Ulster, PA.

 Following the Animal Welfare Approved standards and treating animals in the best way possible is a great way to start a farm.
 Happy animals give a good feeling to the whole farm.
 “We don’t want any animals to be suffering in any way.
 That’s why Animal Welfare Approved makes so much sense. “

-Robert Tucker took over the 100-year old family farm in northeast Tennessee in 1969.
-Like his father and grandfather before him, Robert prides himself on raising gentle cattle that are easy to handle.
-He has been raising cattle his whole life, but is glad to move from a cow-calf operation—sending his cattle to a feed lot to finish their lives on a grain diet—to a pasture-based system.
-Now that he raises his 90 Angus cattle from birth through slaughter, he can be sure they are taken care of and live a good life.
-He can watch their genetics, breeding cattle that put on weight well on a purely pastured diet.
+In 1969, Robert Tucker took over Liberty Flat Farm, a 100-year-old family farm in northeast Tennessee.
+Like his father and grandfather before him, Robert prides himself on breeding high-quality cattle that are easy to handle.
+He has been farming cattle his whole life, but was glad to move from a cow-calf operation—sending his cattle to a feedlot to finish their lives on a grain diet—to a system where he manages 90 Angus beef cattle outdoors on pasture from birth through slaughter, selecting breeding cattle that thrive on a grass and forage-based diet.
+This system means he can be sure the cattle are raised with their welfare—and the health of the animals, humans and the environment—in mind.

 | April 21, 2011